My Top Tips For Visiting The Colosseum In Rome

 The archaeological site of the Colosseum is very big and includes several areas.
 The general area is open to anyone with an ordinary ticket, while the arena and the underground are only possible to access with a certified guide.

-As you enter, you will have access to the audience area, where spectators used to spend hours, for some occasions even days, waiting and watching their favourite shows.
+As you enter, you will have access to the audience area, where spectators used to spend hours, for some occasions even days, waiting and watching their favorite shows.
 Which included gory sights of hunts, gladiators fighting against each other and against wild animals brought from Africa, sometimes even naval battles.

 If you go with a guide, whether you booked a private tour or only the guide from the Colosseum official website, you can also access the arena and the underground.
 The arena is where gladiators engaged in the fight, that otherwise you can only see from the top, while in the underground you can see the complex architecture that led gladiators and animals up to the arena.